On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Discussion

 This comprehensive study of MRP opens up several interesting future extensions.
-First, a sensitivity analysis framework will offer insights into potential bias if the sample inclusion is non-ignorable, and still correlated with the survey outcomes conditional on the available auxiliary information. \cite{Little:west18} have proposed a measure of the degree of departure from ignorable sample selection.
-Depending on the magnitude of the correlation structure, a sensitivity index can be developed to reflect the range of potential bias values.
-Second, integrating multiple datasets, beyond two samples, can supplement the list of predictive auxiliary variables that can be sequentially imputed, and also help access the inferential validity.
+First, a sensitivity analysis framework will offer insights into potential bias if the sample inclusion is non-ignorable and still correlated with the survey outcomes conditional on the available auxiliary information. \cite{Little:west18} have proposed a measure of the degree of departure from ignorable sample selection.
+Depending on the magnitude of the correlation structure, a sensitivity index under MRP can be developed to reflect the range of potential bias values.
+Second, integrating multiple datasets, beyond two samples, can supplement the list of predictive auxiliary variables that can be sequentially imputed.
+Linking auxiliary information across multiple data sources has become a research priority for most statistical agencies.
 Data integration techniques learn about the common target population structure while accounting for the heterogeneity of different studies.
-Existing organic databases and administrative records could provide unprecedented information.
-Linking auxiliary information across multiple data sources has become a research priority for most statistical agencies.
+Existing databases and administrative records could provide unprecedented information.
 Third, MRP focuses on modeling a single survey outcome and can extend to multivariate outcomes.
-The selection of auxiliary variables will become the union of those predictive for any outcome.
-Fourth, MRP implicitly generates multiple synthetic populations according to the specified model and brings methodological and practical challenges to model evaluation.
-The synthetic population prediction can utilize state-of-the-art machine learning and deep learning algorithms to improve accuracy.
-The evaluation should include the goodness of fit in the sample data and achieved representation of the target population.
+The selection of auxiliary variables might become the union of those predictive for any outcome.
+The synthetic population prediction can apply state-of-the-art machine learning and deep learning algorithms to improve accuracy.
+Fourth, MRP brings methodological and practical challenges to model evaluation.
+The evaluation should include the goodness of fit in the sample data and the representation of the target population.
 Model evaluation in terms of generalizability is challenging in practical application studies~\citep{validity-Louis16}.
 Election forecasting can be checked with actual results; however, a gold standard does not exist in most areas.
-This is an area that needs further development and collaborations across multi-disciplines.
-Last but not least, software developments allowing quick implementation of the integrated MRP framework and synthetic population generation with predictions of inclusion probabilities for nonsampled cells are critical for general use.
+This is an area that needs further development and collaboration across multi-disciplines.
+Last, software development allowing quick implementation of the integrated MRP framework and synthetic population generation with predictions of inclusion probabilities for nonsampled cells is critical for general use.